crisis-cadres/book/chapters/housing.md

 A cadre with a surplus of secure housing holds immense power.
 This surplus becomes a strategic tool for outreach, recruitment, and political action.

-In line with the principle of Surplus as Recruitment (see Production), having more shelter capacity than immediately needed provides the ability to offer safe, temporary housing to allies displaced by personal crises or larger disasters.
-Offering a refugee not just a cot in a gym but a home in a prepared community is the kind of direct, powerful organizing that grows a movement.
+In line with the principle of Surplus as Recruitment, having more shelter capacity than immediately needed provides the ability to offer safe, temporary housing to allies displaced by personal crises or larger disasters.
+If someone is fleeing a crisis or disaster, offering them shelter within in a prepared community is the kind of direct, powerful organizing that grows a movement.

 On the far end of the crisis continuum lies the necessity of holding territory.
 An advanced cadre can use its resources to strategically influence or even revitalize a small municipality.
 Strategic acquisitions followed by coordinated migration can give even a small cadre a powerful voice in local government.
 This can lead to influence over essential emergency services and infrastructure.
 It doesn't need to be hostile.
 Presenting a struggling town with a well-thought-out plan to turn an abandoned strip mall into a revenue-generating agri-village with shops, classrooms, and event spaces could be welcomed.
 Dying towns with empty buildings and desperate governments are perfect targets for this kind of regenerative action.